SJTU-IPADS/krcore-artifacts/README.md

 ## Kernel-space support for fast RDMA connections

+Crate location: `./KRdmaKit-syscall`.

 The second is a kernel-space component to provide fast user-space RDMA-capable connection setup.
 For details, please refer to our USENIX ATC 2022 paper: https://www.usenix.org/conference/atc22/presentation/wei .

-To evaluate this part, please to to https://github.com/SJTU-IPADS/krcore-artifacts/tree/atc22-artifacts, or `git checkout atc22-artifacts`.
+To evaluate this part, please go to https://github.com/SJTU-IPADS/krcore-artifacts/tree/atc22-artifacts, or `git checkout atc22-artifacts`.

 Please refer to [install.md](docs/install.md) for the environment setup and [exp.md](docs/exp.md) for the evaluations.
 All documents can be found in the `doc` directory of the artifact.